 Sharing silence is, in fact, a political act.
 When we can stand aside from the usual and perceive the fundamental, change begins to happen.
 Our lives align with deeper values and the lives of others are touched and influenced.

 Silence brings us back to basics, to our senses, to our selves.
 It locates us.
-Without that return we can go so far away from our true natures that we end up, quite literally, beside ourselves.
+Without that return, we can go so far away from the true natures that we end up, quite literally, beside ourselves.

 We live blindly and act thoughtlessly.
 We endanger the delicate balance which sustains our lives, our communities, and our planet.”

 Accepting silence is a difficult task but give it a shot today.
-The next conversation you’re in take 10 to 20 seconds to respond after someone is done talking.
+In the next conversation, you’re intake 10 to 20 seconds to respond after someone is done talking.
 You can use this time to consider your response or to simply soak in what they have just said.

 Sometimes the most meaningful conversations are often the ones that we don’t have.